kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

 ### Configuration { #configuration }

-Example of the complete configuration described in the `ScheduledExecutorServiceConfig` class (default values are specified):
+Complete configuration example described by the `ScheduledExecutorServiceConfig` class with default values:

 ===! ":material-code-json: `Hocon`"